 An annotated bibliography consists of a citation (the information you’d include in a regular bibliography) and the annotation.
 The annotation is a short (a few sentences to a paragraph) description or critique of the citation.
 The annotation can include any of the following:

 - information on the author’s background

-- highlight possible biases of the argument
+- highlight possible biases of the source

-- describe strengths / weaknesses of argument
+- describe strengths / weaknesses of the source

-- whether the resource was useful
+- whether the resource was useful for the assignment

-SFU Library: How to Write an Annotated Bibliography
+Douglas Library: Creating an Annotated Bibliography

 Cornell University Library Guides: How to Prepare an Annotated Bibliography

 Concordia University Libraries: How to Prepare an Annotated Bibliography